asmaloney/gactar/README.md

 - download the _vanilla_ [ACT-R](https://github.com/asmaloney/ACT-R) Lisp code
 - download the [Clozure Common Lisp compiler](https://ccl.clozure.com/) (ccl) compiler

-Use the `-dev` flag to also install optional developer packages for linting & formatting Python code.
+Use the `--dev` flag to also install optional developer packages for linting & formatting Python code.

 ```
-$ ./gactar env setup -dev
+$ ./gactar env setup --dev
 ```

 If you want to change the default environment (`env`), the directory can be specified using the `-path` option: